Kristine W: 2014–present: Love Come Home – Stars, upcoming album

-The following year, Kristine W's dance-pop single Stars was released, peaking at #1 on Billboard dance and becoming the artist's 17th #1 to date.
+The following year, Kristine W's dance-pop single "Stars" was released, peaking at No. 1 on Billboard dance and becoming the artist's 17th No. 1 to date.
 She co-wrote the song with rock and hip-hop producer/mix engineer Nikka Bling.
 Mixes by four different artists accompanied the single's release, including the Vegas Strong Candlelight Mix, in which all percussion was notably excluded.
 Toward the end of 2017, a remix album for Stars was released, titled Stars: A Galaxy of Remixes, featuring additional works by Freejak, alongside other producers.

 Recently, Kristine W said in a Facebook comment that a new album is actively in development, stating, “[…] we’re nearing the end game.”
 Her album Episode One: Love and Lies was released in February 2020.

 Relationship with the LGBT community

 Kristine W's biggest support has come from the LGBT community, who has embraced her ever since her first single, “Feel What You Want”.
 She is a long-standing and outspoken supporter of the gay community and advocate of LGBT rights – she regularly performs at pride rallies and for pro-LGBT charity organizations across the nation, including those dedicated to fighting AIDS and other HIV-related illnesses.

-She also is long-time friends with famed drag performer and musician RuPaul and co-wrote a song on his third album Red Hot, titled “Just a Little In and Out”.
-Kristine has had numerous performances at RuPaul's annual DragCon.
+She is longtime friends with famed drag performer and musician RuPaul, and co-wrote the song "Just a Little In and Out" on his 2004 album Red Hot.
+Kristine W has performed numerous times at RuPaul's annual DragCon, and in 2024 appeared as a guest judge on season 9 of RuPaul's Drag Race All Stars.

-On her relationship with the LGBT community, Kristine W has stated, “My relationship with the gay community has been a huge blessing.
-God knew I needed an army of soldiers to get my message of love, hope, faith and tolerance out to the world and He bound us together.”
+Kristine W reflected: "My relationship with the gay community has been a huge blessing.
+God knew I needed an army of soldiers to get my message of love, hope, faith and tolerance out to the world and He bound us together."

-Kristine W said she first realized she had such a big gay following during a 1997 New York performance for NYC DJ Junior Vasquez.
+Kristine W said she first realized she had such a big gay following during a 1994 New York performance for NYC DJ Junior Vasquez at Sound Factory.
 “I remember going into the club and nobody knew who I was.
 I think they were all expecting a black girl.
 I just walked right past the whole crowd.
 There were a couple of thousand men and no AC.
 Everyone was just dripping wet.
 I loved it!
 I was like, ‘This is great!
 Look at all these hot guys.
 This is like a freaking garden, a bouquet of loveliness.
 It’s a banquet, and where do I start?’
 I turned to one of the guys with me and said, ‘These guys are so hot it’s ridiculous.’
 And he said, ‘Don’t get too excited.
 This is a gay party.’
 So that was my first experience and I was like, ‘This is hot.’
 I loved it."